Welcome to Alpha Housing’s renting guide. This guide is made up of eight sections so you can read and refer to the most relevant for you.

 Return the property and everything in it in the same condition at the end of the tenancy

-Repeat the inventory process when you move out – again, take pictures and send it to the agent / landlord.
+Repeat the inventory process when you move out – again, take pictures and send them to the agent/landlord.

 Your rights as a tenant

-You have a right to quiet enjoyment of the property and your landlord must give at least 24 hours notice if they want access (except in an emergency).
-Most letting agents inspect a property quaterly to check everythin is in order.
+You have a right to quiet enjoyment of the property and your landlord must give at least 24 hours notice if they want to access it (except in an emergency).
+Most letting agents inspect a property quarterly to check everything is in order.